slopjong/JOL/README.md

 JOL converts a data structure to a javascript object literal which looks similar to JSON.
 Though both are not the same.

-The code base is taken from [PEAR](http://pear.php.net/pepr/pepr-proposal-show.php?id=198).
+The code base is derived from [JSON.php](http://pear.php.net/pepr/pepr-proposal-show.php?id=198).

 Usage
 -----